monomadic/ni-file/README.md

 # Native Instruments File Format

-UPDATE: The container format is fairly well understood now, and compressed internal presets are spat out on all files of this type.
+UPDATE: The container format is fairly well understood now (enough to read blocks and extract files and presets), and compressed internal presets are spat out on all files of this type.
 From here, deciphering individual presets is much more straightforward.

 Anyone who wants to do this with me, please get in touch.
 I'm on telegram at @deathdisco